By Craig Neil

 18. Scotland’s oldest museum is located in Scotland but it’s an attraction that’s frequently missed by visiting tourists.
 The Hunterian Museum was built in 1807 inside the University of Glasgow.

 19. The University of Glasgow is the 4th-oldest university in the world.
 It was founded in 1451 and past students include the economist Adam Smith and engineer Lord Kelvin.

-20. One of Glasgow’s top tourist attractions is the Glasgow Science Centre which sits on the banks of the River Clyde more-or-less opposite the Riverside Museum of Transport.
 The science centre is home to the Glasgow Tower which at 127 metres is the tallest fully-rotating structure in the world.

 Facts About Scotland’s Wildlife

 21. One of Scotland’s best-loved native animals is the red squirrel.